5 key moments from Trump and Putin on Russian-US election interference

-In case there was any doubt, President Donald Trump made clear Monday the specific evidence U.S. law enforcement and Congress have laid out about how Russian agents actively sought to intervene in the 2016 elections, is not a top concern for him at all.
+In case there was any doubt, President Donald Trump made clear Monday the specific evidence U.S. law enforcement and Congress have laid out about how Russian agents actively sought to intervene in the 2016 elections is not a top concern for him at all.
 What's more, he is not sure he believes it.

 Here are five key moments from the historic and astonishing joint news conference with Russian President Vladimir Putin and U.S. President Donald Trump: